 A few years ago, Nicole Hager’s (BA ’15) future seemed to be headed to the music stage as a flute performance major attending a big state university.
 Fast forward to today, Hager is the deputy press secretary for the U.S. Senate Finance Committee, juggling law school at George Washington University and a proud TU alumna.

 Michael Paraskevas (BA ’14) is a self-proclaimed nostalgic film nerd, but as a kid enjoying movies with his dad, a music educator, they didn’t simply watch the movies.
-The Paraskevas family listened for the music.
-Now living in Los Angeles as a media composer, Paraskevas has contributed to movies such as American Made, Gringo and the upcoming Marvel Movie, Ant-Man and the Wasp.
+The Paraskevas family listened to the music.
+Now living in Los Angeles as a media composer, Paraskevas has contributed to movies such as American Made, Gringo, and the upcoming Marvel movie, Ant-Man and the Wasp.